You (while putting leftovers from work lunch in fridge): I’ll definitely eat that later.

 All the more reason to reduce food waste in your office.
 Considering the entrenched habits of most workplaces, it may seem like a daunting task, but making a few modifications can help change your office culture.
 Here are three steps to get you started:

-Step one toward reducing waste is being aware.
+Step one toward reducing food waste is being aware.
 According to the Rockefeller Foundation’s Food Waste Toolkit for the Office, “Most food waste occurs before it even hits our plate.
 It happens at lunchtime when you throw out the homemade salad that is less appealing once your team orders pizza.”

 Make conscious decisions.
 It’s OK to choose the pizza, but commit to eating the salad for dinner.
 Side benefits include saving money by not eating out so much and possibly making healthier choices.